pboivin/filament-peek/README.md

 ## Using a Preview URL

-If you're not using Blade views to render your front-end, you may still be able to implement page previews using a custom URL and the PHP session (or cache):
+If you're not using Blade views to render your front-end, you may still be able to implement page previews using a custom URL and the PHP session (or cache).
+Instead of `getPreviewModalView()`, override the `getPreviewModalUrl()` method to return the preview URL:

 ```php
 class EditPage extends EditRecord